adempiere/dictionary_rs/README.md

-# Microservice with Open Search gateway for Rust
+# Microservice with Open Search gateway for ADempiere Dictionary using Rust
 A microservice that publish a Rest API based on [salvo.rs](https://salvo.rs/)

 ![Setup Create Config](docs/Setup_Create_Config.png)